Jimmu's Eastern Expedition: Overview

 According to the Kojiki, Jimmu died when he was 126 years old.
 The Emperor's posthumous name literally means "divine might" or "god-warrior".
-It is generally thought that Jimmu's name and character evolved into their present shape just before the time in which legends about the origins of the Yamato dynasty were chronicled in the Kojiki.
+It is generally thought that Jimmu's name and character evolved into their present shape just before the time in which legends about the origins of the imperial dynasty were chronicled in the Kojiki.
 There are accounts written earlier than either Kojiki or Nihon Shoki that present an alternate version of the story.
 According to those accounts, Jimmu's dynasty was supplanted by that of Ōjin, whose dynasty was supplanted by that of Keitai.
 The Kojiki and the Nihon Shoki then combined those three legendary dynasties into one long and continuous genealogy.

 The traditional site of Jimmu's grave is near Mount Unebi in Kashihara, Nara Prefecture.

 Various theories

 Northern Kyushu theory

 The original starting point of the Jimmu expedition was the northern nine provinces.
 The rationale is as follows.